2022 WNBA Playoffs: TV schedule, results, scores, semifinal format and more

 The 2022 WNBA Playoffs are in full swing.
-The semifinal round begins this afternoon with the first game in both series: the Las Vegas Aces vs. the Seattle Storm (4pm ET, ESPN) and the Chicago Sky vs. the Connecticut Sun (8pm ET, ESPN2).
+The best-of-five semifinal round — featuring the Las Vegas Aces vs. the Seattle Storm and the Chicago Sky vs. the Connecticut Sun — began on Sunday.

-To help you get up to speed, On Her Turf has compiled a guide that includes a complete game schedule (with details on how to watch on TV), results, scores, and info on the new playoff format for 2022.
+On Her Turf has compiled a guide to the 2022 WNBA Playoffs that includes a complete game schedule (with details on how to watch on TV), results, scores, and info on the new playoff format for 2022.

 This guide will continue to be updated throughout the 2022 WNBA Playoffs so bookmark this page and check back for updates.